robertoalvarezm/EcologiaTeoricaPosgrado/README.md

 - Scheffer, M. (2020).
 Critical transitions in nature and society (Vol. 16).
 Princeton University Press.
 - Bak, P. (2013).
 How nature works: the science of self-organized criticality.
 Springer Science & Business Media.
 - Stevens, M. H. H. (2009).
 A Primer of Ecology with R. New York: Springer.
+- McPeek, M. A. (2022).
+Coexistence in ecology: a mechanistic perspective (Vol. 66).
+Princeton University Press.
 ### Artículos

 ### Indispensables por leer